gimoya/tiroltrailhead/noexif_geotaging/README.md

    - Replace the access token with your actual Mapbox access token

 3. **Add Your Media Files**:
-   - Place geotagged images and videos in the `imgs_vids/` folder
-   - Run `python extract_gps.py` to extract GPS coordinates
-   - The script will automatically detect GPS data from images
+   - Use the web interface to select media files
-   - For videos, you may need to manually add coordinates to the JSON file
+   - Click on the map to assign GPS coordinates to each file
+   - Load GPX tracks to help with coordinate assignment

 4. **Run the Project**:
    - Open `index.html` in a web browser